What is the A.B.B.U.C.?

 Why did you create WUDSN IDE?

-I've been working with Eclipse as IDE for more than 5 years now.
-When I was in a different company, one of my team members created a small Eclipse plugin to integrate our repository and our pre-processor with the IDE to simplify the life of our developers.
-Meanwhile, I am working for SAP and have no way of coding Java anymore at work, so I tried at least to code some Atari demos when I'm late in the office.
-But I could not find a reasonable, free editor which was legal and able to run ATASM (under Vista the output could not be captured).
-And then one day a colleague told me "Look I have created an editor with syntax highlighting and code completion in 1 day based on the 'xText' domain-specific language (DSL) tool from openArchitectureWare .
-That was the day when my idea was born and two weeks later there was the first version for ATASM.
+I've been working with Eclipse as an IDE since 2001.
+When I was in a different company, one of my team members created a small Eclipse plugin to integrate our repository and pre-processor with the IDE to simplify the life of our developers.
+Meanwhile, I am working for SAP and have no way of coding Java anymore, so I tried at least to code some Atari demos when I'm late in the office.
+However, I could not find a reasonable, free editor that was legal and able to run ATASM (under Vista, the output could not be captured).
+Then, one day, a colleague told me, "Look, I have created an editor with syntax highlighting and code completion in 1 day based on the 'xText' domain-specific language (DSL) tool from openArchitectureWare.
+That was the day my idea was born, and two weeks later, there was the first version supporting ATASM.
 Thanks to Alexander Nittka for that.
-But it was incomplete and the way the ATASM/assembler syntax work is quite different from today's XML-like languages.
+But it was incomplete, and the way the ATASM/assembler syntax works is quite different from today's XML-like languages.
 As a result, I got stuck.
-4 weeks later my hard disk reported a physical error and then never reported anything again.
+My hard disk reported a physical error four weeks later, and never wrote anything again.
 All sources were lost.
-Today I call it good luck because I had to start all over and now have a quite good experience in what can be done in Eclipse easily and how.
+Today, I call it good luck because I had to start all over and now have pretty good experience in what can be done in Eclipse quickly and how.
 I also found the ASMPlugin for Eclipse on SourceForge.
-This plugin is targeted at x86 development on PC and it was the template from which I started to create my own plugin.
+This plugin is targeted at x86 development on PC, and it was the template from which I started to create my plugin.
 Thanks to Andy Reek and Daniel Mitte for that.
-Meanwhile, the IDE has matured and thanks to the continuous development of the excellent MAD assembler (MADS) by Tomasz Biela (tebe) and the excellent Altirra emulator by Avery Lee (phaeron) it now represents probably the best cross-platform 6502 assembler IDE.
-Most features like content outline, hyperlink navigation, and content assistance for opcodes, labels, macros, and so on were only a faraway dream when I started, but now they are for real and they become better with every release.

 Which hardware did you own back in the 80ies?